geopython/pygeometa/docs/content/tutorial.md

 # import a metadata document to MCF
 pygeometa metadata import path/to/file.xml --schema=iso19139

+# import a metadata document to MCF, autodetecting the metadata file format
+pygeometa metadata import path/to/file.xml --schema=autodetect

 # transform from one metadata representation to another
 pygeometa metadata transform path/to/file.xml --input-schema=iso19139 --output-schema=oarec-record

+# transform from one metadata representation to another, autodetecting the metadata file format
+pygeometa metadata transform path/to/file.xml --input-schema=autodetect --output-schema=oarec-record
 ```

 ## For Developers